bmw-ece-ntust/multimedia-wireless-network/A1_sutdynote.md

 A memorable presentation tells a memorable story.
 You should forgo all the statistics and numbers unless it is relevant to the point you are making.

 Keep the statistics portion as short as possible, and move on to how the audience will benefit from your information.

+### F. Practice
+Rehearsal is critical for such a short presentation.
+You have no time to pause or collect your thoughts.

+While you are rehearsing, don't simply go over the material.
+Practice your tone, inflections, and body language in front of the mirror.
+Record yourself and see how you sound.

+> [!TIP]
+> Never read from your slides

 ### Reference
 - [Mastering the Art of the Five-Minute Presentation](https://www.liveabout.com/mastering-the-art-of-the-5-minute-presentation-2951697)